degauden/Elements/doc/User_Manual.rst

 Python Tests
 ~~~~~~~~~~~~

-For the python unit testing the `py.test
+For the python unit testing the `pytest
 framework <https://docs.pytest.org/en/latest/contents.html>`__ is the
 recommended one.
 If the framework is not able to locate that executable,
 it will fall back on “nosetests” or even to the “python -m unittest”